Getting started on energy saving

-With its impact on the environment and our bank balances, the amount of energy we use, or potentially waste, energy efficiency is becoming increasingly important.
-With just a few simple changes to our home and lifestyle, we can be more economical and efficient with our energy usage - saving money and helping us do our bit for the environment.
+With its impact on the environment and our bank balances, the amount of energy we use, or potentially waste - is becoming increasingly important.
+By making just a few simple changes to our home and lifestyle, we can be more economical and efficient with our energy usage - saving money and helping us do our bit for the environment.
 But what does energy efficiency really mean?
 And why is it so important?

 If you already know what you’re looking for, you can jump straight to that section using the links below:

 But if you change from using an old style lightbulb, known as an incandescent lightbulb, to a more efficient fluorescent bulb - you’ll be producing the same amount of light, but will be using less energy in the process.
 That’s energy efficiency in a nutshell.

 There’s now a huge variety of products, services and designs that can help improve energy efficiency.
 Running older appliances, like washing machines, tumble dryers or fridge-freezers can account for a huge percentage of your energy bill, so it makes sense to ensure these are as economical as possible.